nf-core/website/markdown/developers/guidelines/requirements/docs.md

 Documentation must _only_ be hosted on the nf-core website and GitHub.
 Hosting the documentation at a second location (such as custom readthedocs website, or GitHub pages etc) is not allowed.
+This is to ensure that users of nf-core pipelines can always intiuitively find the documentation for all nf-core pipelines in the same way.

 Documentation must include at least the following files: